jmalmin/slatefire-infinity-docs/Installs/Installs.md

 	    sudo su
 	    pip3.5 install -U virtualenv

- 7. verify that you are in the directory where source code will be run on master server
+ 4. verify that you are in the directory where source code will be run on master server

-    enter code here
+		virtualenv -p python3.5 <env name>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NjAxNDg1ODddfQ==
+eyJoaXN0b3J5IjpbMTY4MTA5NDI1MV19
 -->